All Episodes

 And it's not coincidental.

-These are people, including Weissman who've been at this kind of thing with a what the a chief judge once called a myopic view of his Brady violations.
+These are people, including Weissman, who've been at this kind of thing with what a chief judge once called a myopic view of his Brady violations.

-Do you understand that the FBI had to rewrite their guidelines on dealing with uh cooperating witnesses, confidential informants because of the conduct of Andrew Weissman and his team in the Eastern District of Meeting.
+Do you understand that the FBI had to rewrite their guidelines on dealing with cooperating witnesses, confidential informants, because of the conduct of Andrew Weissman and his team in the Eastern District of Michigan?

-Now he's a now he's getting paid over at uh the uh conspiracy channel MSDNC these you know state run TV.
+Now he's getting paid over at the conspiracy channel, MSDNC, state-run TV.

 You're broke, right?